-If the Council is proposing to make improvements, it will generally need every owner in the block, and not just the majority, to agree before work can be carried out, because they will need to meet their share of the cost of the improvement and its future maintenance.
-The Council will consult owners by organising a meeting well in advance of the project to explain what work is being proposed, the estimated costs and a timetable to complete the project.
+If we are proposing to make improvements, we will generally need every owner in the block, and not just the majority, to agree before we can carry on with the work, because they will need to meet their share of the cost of the improvement and its future maintenance.
+We will consult owners by organising a meeting well in advance of the project to explain what work we are proposing, the estimated costs and a timetable to complete the project.